-The theory about the KT mass extinction proposed by Louis Alvarez and his son is the widely accepted theory.
+The theory about the KT mass extinction proposed by Louis Alvarez and his son is widely accepted theory.
 They stated that an asteroid about 15 km in diameter hit the earth forming a crater at the tip of the Yucatan Peninsula in Mexico.
 This crater is known as Chicxulub crater.

-The impact of the crater is believed to have penetrated the earth’s crust which released a large amount of dust and debris in the atmosphere and led to the tsunami, fires, wind storms, acid rains, and volcanic activities.
+The impact of the crater is believed to have penetrated the earth’s crust which released a large amount of dust and debris into the atmosphere and led to tsunami, fires, wind storms, acid rains, and volcanic activities.
 The dust must have blocked the sunlight coming to the earth which would have lowered the earth’s temperature.

 Dinosaurs form the major group of animals that got extinct during this period.
 However, it is not proved that the asteroid attack killed the dinosaurs.
 Many species of dinosaurs have diminished millions of years after the KT extinction.

 The group of reptiles comprising birds, dinosaurs, and crocodilians survived the extinction and evolved into modern birds and crocodiles.
 Among the marine flora and fauna, only 13% of the planktons remained alive.

 Sometimes the remains of the dead organisms are preserved as fossils.
 The evidence for the KT extinction can be obtained by comparing the fossils found at the end of the Cretaceous period to that at the beginning of the Tertiary period.